-4.21.11 TXT UTF-8 Conversion
+4.21.12 TXT UTF-8 Conversion

 The action permits to converse a text from Unicode to the UTF-8 and vice-versa.
-The RoboTask contains the variables UTF8Decode and UTF8Encode UTF8Decode and UTF8Decode UTF8Decode and UTF
+The RoboTask contains the variables UTF8Decode and UTF8Encode are permitting to do such converse a big text.
+The text can contain the symbols breaking the variable syntax.
+This action permits to avoid such problems.